RAKWireless/RUI3-Best-Practice/README.md

 This makes it the perfect choice to build a gateway between the long range LoRa world and the cloud, or specifically here to an MQTT broker.
 In this tutorial we will use a RAK11160 to setup a gateway between a sensor node that is sending data over LoRa P2P.
 The RAK11160 is setup to receive these data, parse it into a JSON packet and send it to an MQTT broker.

+## RUI3 RAK11160 WiFi
+The WisDuo RAK11160 WisDuo provides LoRa, WiFi and BLE connectivity in one single module.
+This makes it the perfect choice to build a gateway between the long range LoRa world and the cloud, or specifically here to an MQTT broker.
+In this tutorial we will show how to connect the RAK11160 to WiFi AP.

 ----